fabiocannizzo/VMT19937/README.md

 `RegisterBitLen` is the length of the registers used in bits.
 It can be any of 32, 128, 256, 512.
 It reflects the capability of target architecture we target (e.g. if the target hardware only has support for SSE2 instructions, we can only use 32 and 128).
 Performance improves with the register length.
 The set of available generators is determined automatically from compilation settings.
-For example, if we compile with the GCC compilation option `-mavx2`, then only 32, 128 and 256 are available.
-The compilation settings detection code is in the file `include/simd_config.h`.
+For example, if we compile with the GCC compilation option _-mavx2_, then only 32, 128 and 256 are available.
+The compilation settings detection code is in the file [include/simd_config.h](include/simd_config.h).

 `GenMode` determines the way in which the generator will be used.
-It can be any of the `enum` values:
+There are 3 modes to generate random numbers: one at a time, in blocks of 16 or in blocks with the same statesize as the generator.
+These modes correpond to the enum values below:
 ```c++
 enum MSMT19937GenMode { QM_Scalar, QM_Block16, QM_StateSize };
 ```
-We can generate random numbers one at a time, in blocks of 16 or in blocks with the same statesize as the generator.
 Performance improves with the length of the blocks.
 Usually `QM_Block16` is a good choice, as it represents a good compromize between performance and storage space.
 The associated query functions are:
 ```c++